KevinAst/feature-u/docs/detail.md

   application state to drive the routes!** It operates through a series of registered functional callback hooks, which determine the active screen based on an analysis of the the overall appState.
-  This is particulary useful in feature-based routing, because each feature can promote their own UI components in an encapsulated and autonomous way!
+  This is particularly useful in feature-based routing, because each feature can promote their own UI components in an encapsulated and autonomous way!
 Because of this, **feature-router** is a preferred routing solution for **feature-u**.